 Many villages use wells they have dug by hand and place logs over the opening to stand on while drawing water.
 These wells can collapse dangerously, sometimes livestock or even people fall into them, and the wood must be replaced every year from extremely scarce tree resources.
 If they are not deep enough, wells may go dry late in the dry season.
 Also, when the rains begin, storm runoff washes debris into them, polluting the water, if the opening is not raised and protected.

-Tandana has assisted with the stabilization, improvement, and deepening of several wells, such as in Kansongho, Sal-Dimi and Sal-Sombogou.
-Villagers often prefer open wells to closed boreholes with pumps, because when a pump breaks no one can get any water, whereas with the well they can always access the vital liquid.
+Tandana has assisted with the digging of a new well in Ologuiné and the stabilization, improvement, and deepening of several wells in Kansongho, Sal-Dimi and Sal-Sombogou.
+Community members often prefer open wells to closed boreholes with pumps, because when a pump breaks no one can get any water, whereas with the well they can always access the vital liquid.
 Often, they find even pulleys to be too limiting, as during peak times more than 20 people may be drawing from the same well.
 Women and men have different techniques for pulling the rope up from a well with a bucket full of water, but almost everyone participates in some way in the provision of water.
 Even young children carry buckets full of water on their heads without spilling a drop.

 Well Restoration in Kansongho, Mali